awsdocs/amazon-vpc-network-administrator-guide/doc_source/Juniper_ScreenOs_Troubleshooting.md

 # Troubleshooting Juniper ScreenOS Customer Gateway Connectivity<a name="Juniper_ScreenOs_Troubleshooting"></a>

-When you troubleshoot the connectivity of a Juniper ScreenOS\-based customer gateway you need to consider four things: IKE, IPsec, tunnel, and BGP\.
+When you troubleshoot the connectivity of a Juniper ScreenOS\-based customer gateway, consider four things: IKE, IPsec, tunnel, and BGP\.
 You can troubleshoot these areas in any order, but we recommend that you start with IKE \(at the bottom of the network stack\) and move up\.

 ## IKE and IPsec<a name="IKEIPsec"></a>